Location Ashford, Surrey

 The buildings defining the pocket park and green space develop progressively into the site from simple, relatively urban buildings to a more complex, domestic scale architecture which reflects the language of the surrounding suburban housing.

-Adam West, Partner, CZWG Architects
+Adam West, Director, CZWG Architects

 For more information on this project please contact Adam West.

 Proposals for a new town square offer a focal point for the high street and the first of three new spaces for the town of Ashford.
 Four-storey buildings frame the square to create a delightful, sheltered, south facing space for the community to host outdoor events as well as the surrounding new cafés and purpose-built Brooklands College Hairdressing Academy housed in the ground floors.
 The two buildings which ‘bookend’ the square address the street with strong gable ends; the language of the pitched roofs providing an echo of Ashford’s pre-WWII urban fabric.

 A generous tree-lined shared-surface boulevard leads pedestrians, cyclists and vehicles, via a feature ‘pocket park’ to a large green open space at the heart of the development.